STRd6/coffee-time/README.md

 This will check every day if it's been a week since the last email was sent out, if it has, it sends a new email.

-We'd actually prefer to schedule for weekly, but daily is the minimum allowed with Heroku Scheduler
+We'd actually prefer to schedule for weekly, but daily is the maximum period allowed with Heroku Scheduler